andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 </div>

 ## What's Aura Frames?
-[Aura Frames](https://auraframes.com) (Aura Home, Inc.) is the company behind modern, stylish, Wi-Fi connected digital photo frames that customers love.
+[Aura Frames](https://auraframes.com) (Aura Home, Inc.) is the company behind modern, high-quality, Wi-Fi connected digital photo frames that customers love.

 The frames are easy to use via free iOS and Android apps, don't require a subscription, and offer unlimited cloud storage for photos and videos.
+Once set up, family members can be invited to contribute photos and videos via the app from anywhere.
+Typically Aura frames have an average of 4 contributors adding content.

+In 2025, more than 1 billion photos were shared to Aura frames globally.

+[Aura Frames Co-Founders Eric and Abdur (CTO and CEO)](https://medium.com/aura-frames/aura-spotlight-on-co-founder-cto-eric-jensen-c93ecb49e4fb) were some of the very committers to the codebase in 2014 as the company was starting up, and both still leading the company in 2026.

-On the engineering side, Aura uses AWS and was featured on the AWS Storage Blog in the past: [How Aura improves database performance using Amazon S3 Express One Zone for caching](https://aws.amazon.com/blogs/storage/how-aura-improves-database-performance-using-amazon-s3-express-one-zone-for-caching/).
+While public engineering blog posts are limited, Aura was featured on the AWS Storage Blog in the past.
+Link: [How Aura improves database performance using Amazon S3 Express One Zone for caching](https://aws.amazon.com/blogs/storage/how-aura-improves-database-performance-using-amazon-s3-express-one-zone-for-caching/).

 ## Disclosures
 I began working with Aura in 2025.
-Aura does not have a public engineering blog, so we discussed me writing a post here, where I regularly write about Postgres, Ruby on Rails, and scaling databases.
+Aura does not have a public engineering blog, so we discussed writing a post here, where I regularly write about Postgres, Ruby on Rails, and scaling databases.

 This post was written by me and I do not speak for the company.
-The company had the opportunity to review and edit the post before publication.
+The company had the opportunity to review and make minor edits before publication.

-I appreciate and commend Aura for a willingness to discuss what's in this post, even though it includes discussing painful scaling challenges publicy.
-I have benefitted from reading these kinds of posts from other companies, so I'm happy to help pay that forward for the benefit of other engineers.
+The Christmas Day outage was a painful reality of scaling fast, and I appreciate Aura's willingness to discuss it here.

-I'm biased, but from my view the company is very dedicated to continually improving the customer experience, in part with strategic investments in technical infrastructure for higher levels of reliability.
+I'm biased, but from my view the company is dedicated to continually improving the customer experience, in part with strategic investments in technical infrastructure to achieve higher levels of reliability.

 With that covered, let's take a look at how the frames are used and what drives the traffic.

 ## What causes the sharp increase in traffic?
 On Christmas Day, tens of thousands of customers set up new frames.
-It's critical they have a good experience, which means the platform needs to be scalable and reliable.
+It's critical they have a good experience from their first moments with the product, which means the backend platform needs to be reliable.

 While the holiday timing is predictable, the rate of new frames and new photos added each year increases, and adds significant pressure to all infrastructure components.
 Postgres is not easily horizontally scalable, and is costly to operate.